giulio93/RevEng_433Mhz/README.md

 2) The code that it's in the site, as the code you find in this repository, are HARD CODED; or better, based on the signal that is retrived by the wireless sensor.
 So if you don'thave the SAME wireless sensor, you have to write your code.

+3)Take a look at (https://github.com/giulio93/Regression_Tree_H-T) and see what i was able to do, once the data are collected!